soodoku/wait/README.md

 ![Median Wait Times by ToD](figs/dmv_median_wait_time_by_hour_by_field_office.png)

 Looking at the relationship of wait times and local zipcode sociodemographics, we see modest relationships.
-For median wait times and average commute time in the zip code, we see a gently rising trend between zip codes with 10 minute average commute times and zip codes with 30 minute average commute times, with the wait times going from a few minutes to 12 or so minutes; the relationship plateaus after that.
+For median wait times and average commute time in the zip code, we see a gently rising trend between zip codes with 10-minute average commute times and zip codes with 30-minute average commute times, with the wait times going from a few minutes to 12 or so minutes; the relationship plateaus after that.

 ![Median Wait Times by Commute Time](figs/loess_avg_commute_dmv_median_wait.png)